Gaurav-Wankhede/AegisIDE/core/constitution/article-X.md

 - **Alert Management**: Intelligent alerting with escalation policies

 ### Integration Governance and Compliance

+All integration patterns and decisions are stored in the 8-schema memory-bank system, as defined in **Article III**.

 **Integration Standards Enforcement**:
 - **EMD Compliance**: All integration code follows ≤10,000 character file limits